-- 1.4.1 Historically the JFSC has had data available in relation to Jersey Public Funds, in particular via the application process, filing of personal questionnaires and quarterly statistics returns.
-The JFSC records the name of every key person of the Jersey Public Funds.
-To collate the list of Jersey Public Funds per FSB, the JFSC has identified the MLCO for each fund and linked them to the relevant FSB (note where the FSB is a managed entity, the MoME has been allocated the Jersey Public Fund). - 1.4.2 In some cases where an MLCO is employed by a group, the fund listed for which the FSB is to provide data for may not be a fund that the FSB acts for directly.
+1.4.1 Historically we had data available in relation to Jersey public funds, in particular via the application process, filing of personal questionnaires and quarterly statistics returns.
+We record the name of every key person of the Jersey public funds.
+To collate the list of Jersey public funds per FSB, we identified the MLCO for each fund and linked them to the relevant FSB (note where the FSB is a managed entity, the MoME has been allocated the Jersey public fund).

+1.4.2 In some cases where an MLCO is employed by a group, the fund listed for which the FSB is to provide data for may not be a fund that the FSB acts for directly.
 This is because in some cases we have collated the list of funds by reference to the MLCO.
 In some scenarios the MLCO acts on behalf of more than one group member.
-In these circumstances we ask that the FSB who has been sent the Excel workbook provide the responses liaising with the other FSB group member and indicates in Section ZA6 the name of the Public Fund and that the answers have been provided after liaison with the named FSB group member. - 1.4.3 In relation to Non-Jersey Public Funds, information is held via the application process and the quarterly statistics, but no personal questionnaires are filed for the key persons.
-Therefore in collating the list of Non-Jersey Public Funds, the JFSC has done this by the service provided by a particular FSB.
-In this case the services of Manager, Investment Manager, General Partner and Trustee have been used. - 1.4.4 The JFSC expects the FSB providing services to the Public Funds to have conducted a customer risk assessment on the Public Fund.
-The JFSC would expect the FSB as a minimum to be able to complete sections ZA1 and ZA2. - 1.4.5 If the FSB: - (a) provides the MLCO of the Public Fund; and/or - (b) is delegated the responsibility to collate CDD on the Public Funds investors, the JFSC would expect the FSB to be able to complete the whole of the Public Funds workbook.
+In these circumstances we ask that the FSB who has been sent the Excel workbook provide the responses liaising with the other FSB group member and indicates in Section ZA6 the name of the public fund and that the answers have been provided after liaison with the named FSB group member.

+1.4.3 In relation to non-Jersey public funds, information is held via the application process and the quarterly statistics, but no personal questionnaires are filed for the key persons.
+Therefore, in collating the list of non-Jersey public funds, the JFSC has done this by the service provided by a particular FSB.
+In this case the services of Manager, Investment Manager, General Partner and Trustee have been used.

+1.4.4 We expect the FSB providing services to the public funds to have conducted a customer risk assessment on the public fund.
+We would expect the FSB as a minimum to be able to complete sections ZA1 and ZA2.

+1.4.5 If the FSB:

+- provides the MLCO of the public fund; and/or - is delegated the responsibility to collate CDD on the public funds investors, we would expect the FSB to be able to complete the whole of the public funds workbook.

-- 1.4.6 If there is another Jersey FSB that provides the services listed in 1.4.5 then please contact the JFSC by no later than 1 April 2024 providing alternative contact details for this FSB.
-Each Public Fund has only been listed once in a workbook for one FSB therefore, unless the JFSC is told that there is another Jersey FSB who should be providing the information requested, then the FSB who has the Public Fund named in its workbook will need to provide the information. - 1.4.7 If there is no other Jersey FSB (or no alternative contact is provided by 1 April 2024) then the JFSC requests the FSB to liaise with each of the Public Funds it acts for to provide the information in the Public Funds workbook.
-In the event that the FSB is not able to provide any part of the data requested in relation to the Public Fund, then an explanation will need to be provided. - 1.4.8 This data collection for ZA3 to ZA5 is on the customers of the Public Fund i.e. its investors and their beneficial owners and controllers, and third parties for whom the investors in the Public Fund act.
+- 1.4.6 If there is another Jersey FSB that provides the services listed in 1.4.5 then please contact us by no later than 2 March 2026 providing alternative contact details for this FSB.
+Each public fund has only been listed once in a workbook for one FSB therefore, unless the JFSC is told that there is another Jersey FSB who should be providing the information requested, then the FSB who has the public fund named in its workbook will need to provide the information. - 1.4.7 If there is no other Jersey FSB (or no alternative contact is provided by 2 March 2026) then we request the FSB to liaise with each of the public funds it acts for to provide the information in the Public Funds workbook.
+In the event that the FSB is not able to provide any part of the data requested in relation to the Public Fund, then an explanation will need to be provided. - 1.4.8 This data collection for ZA3 to ZA5 is on the customers of the public fund i.e. its investors and their beneficial owners and controllers, and third parties for whom the investors in the Public Fund act.